hcp-uw/huskyreads/API_Documentation.md

 ## Get Book Data Based on Search Parameters
 ---
 Returns a list of books that match given search parameters and the number of books that have not yet been served to the user.
-The default list length is at max 10 books but can be increased up to 40 books with the `resultLength` url parameter.
-The `offset` parameter can be used to access books later in the search results if making multiple requests with the same search parameters.
+The more parameters given, the narrower the search will be.
 * **Endpoint:** /books

 * **Request Method:** POST